Instructions for SCOBY PRODUCTION

 easy and productive

-How to Make Your Own ,KOMBUCHA TEA extras. tips and tricks. recipies. please check out our friendly fermentation experts at
+How to Make Your Own ,KOMBUCHA TEA extras. tips and tricks. recipies. please check out our friendly web pages

 OR.
-2 oz of bleach to a gallon of hot water. or DISINFECTANT soap wash well rince well and dry .
+2 oz of bleach to a gallon of hot water or DISINFECTANT soap wash well rince well and dry thoroughly

-just soak or. wipe down your. equipment. and rince with hot water . this will give you ASSURANCE of no mold CONTACTED from your home to the scoby or starter liquid
+soak or wipe down your equipment and rinse with clean hot water this will give you ASSURANCE of no mold transfer your to the SCOBY or starter liquid

 EQUIPMENT you will need.

-2.) plastic or wooden spoon. to stir your sugar in to the miX
+2.) a few plastic or wooden spoon. to stir your sugar in to the miX

 3) measuring cups

-.4) YOU WILL NEED 2 or 3. cups of PROCESSED WHITE SUGAR (caNE or beet ) this PROCESS of sugar has been disinfected in the PROCESS , raw sugars HONEY or un processed sugar can caUSE.
-MOLD TO GROW
+4) YOU WILL NEED 2 or 3. cups of PROCESSED WHITE SUGAR (caNE or beet ) this PROCESS of sugar has been disinfected in the PROCESS , raw sugars HONEY or unprocessed sugar can promote mold growth

-5) 8 to 10 bags or 1/2’ cup of loose leaf tea . black orange or green tea is RECOMMENDED. mix is even better , more taste profile .
+5) 8 to 10 bags or 1/2’ cup of loose leaf tea black orange or green tea is RECOMMENDED. a mix is even better ( more taste profile )

 6). a teastarters.net SCOBY KIT WITH STARTER LIQUID